socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

 [SC]
 (jsx) => BABEL(jsx) => javascript
 [VO]
-As I've already mentioned, under the hood, it relies on the babel library, which takes in the jsx and spits out some regular old javascript for our web browser.
+Under the hood, JSX relies on the babel library, which takes in the jsx and spits out some regular old javascript for our web browser.

 [SC]
 show app component in file browser